Monitoring your credit can be an effective way to safeguard your money and your identity. So is credit monitoring something you should pay for?

-But Clark doesn’t stop there.
 “Credit monitoring is such an ineffective tool versus a credit freeze,” he says.
 “A credit freeze locks your credit down.
-Credit monitoring only tells you when someone’s messing with your credit — and it may be too late.”
+Credit monitoring tells you only when someone’s messing with your credit, and it may be too late.”

-Knowing that your personal information may be out there for criminals to try to take advantage of can feel terrifying.
-But taking a few minutes to set up free credit monitoring and freeze your credit with all three credit bureaus will go a long way toward helping you sleep more soundly at night.
+Knowing that your personal information may be vulnerable to criminals can seem scary.
+Taking a few minutes to set up free credit monitoring and to freeze your credit with all three credit bureaus could help you sleep more soundly at night.